A bunion forms when your big toe points toward the second toe. This causes a bump to appear on the inside edge of your toe.

 The condition may become painful as the bump gets worse.
 Extra bone and a fluid-filled sac grow at the base of the big toe.

-- Red, thickened skin along the inside edge of the big toe
+- Red, thickened skin along the inside edge at the base of the big toe.

 Exams and Tests

 A health care provider can very often diagnose a bunion by looking at it.
 A foot x-ray can show an abnormal angle between the big toe and the foot.
 In some cases, arthritis may also be seen.

 When a bunion first begins to develop, take good care of your feet.

 - Wear wide-toed shoes.
 This can often solve the problem and prevent you from needing more treatment.

 - Wear felt or foam pads on your foot to protect the bunion, or devices called spacers to separate the first and second toes.
 These are available at drugstores.

 - Try cutting a hole in a pair of old, comfortable shoes to wear around the house.

 If the bunion gets worse and more painful, surgery may help.
 The surgery bunionectomy realigns the toe and removes the bony bump.
 There are more than 100 different surgeries to treat this condition.

 You can keep a bunion from worsening by taking care of it.
 Try to wear different shoes when it first starts to develop.